 Signed a one-year, $500,000 contract with Boston in March 2014.

-Butler has been optioned to Triple-A Pawtucket.
+Butle has been outrighted to Triple-A Syracuse.

 To instantly reveal our fantasy analysis of every player – including Dan Butler – simply subscribe now.